abdefi/road-quality-classification/README.md

 Replace placeholders with your actual Google Cloud credentials and desired geographical bounding box coordinates.
 The `NORTH_WEST` and `SOUTH_EAST` variables define the bounding box for the area from which you want to extract street view images.

+### [Optional] Download Dataset

+If you want to use our pre-existing dataset for training and evaluation, you can download it from [here.](https://drive.google.com/file/d/1x3EScOoQ9fMtsAY1nGyI0p9BcaqriR1J/view?usp=sharing)

+This dataset is based on the work of [lenoch0d.](https://github.com/lenoch0d/road-quality-classification)

 ---